mapeveri/typescript-ddd-cqrs/.k8s/REAMDE.md

 Getting started
 ---------------

-1. Install minikube and kubectl
+1. To run in local install minikube and kubectl

-2. Docker push image:
+2. Docker push image

     docker login